Quantifying Knowledge Distillation Using Partial Information Decomposition: Introduction

-\textbf{Related works:} Multi-layer knowledge distillation was introduced in FitNets \citep{romeroFitnets}.
+\textbf{Related Works:} Multi-layer knowledge distillation was introduced in FitNets \cite{romeroFitnets}.
 Henceforth, a large number of techniques, based on different statistics derived for matching a teacher-student pair, have been proposed.
-In particular, \citet{variationalKD, contrastiveRepDistillation, chenWassersteinRepDistillation, milesInformationTheoreticRepDistillation} leverage an information-theoretic perspective to arrive at a solution.
-We refer the reader to \cite{gouKDSurvey,sucholutsky2023getting} for a thorough survey of different techniques used in knowledge distillation.
-In this paper, we focus on Variational Information Distillation (VID, \citet{variationalKD}) as a representative framework of the larger class of distillation frameworks which maximizes $\mi{T}{S}$ as the distillation strategy.
-We also discuss Task-aware Layer-wise Distillation (TED, \citet{taskAware}) as a framework that filters out task-related information.
+In particular, \cite{variationalKD, contrastiveRepDistillation, chenWassersteinRepDistillation, milesInformationTheoreticRepDistillation} leverage an information-theoretic perspective to arrive at a solution (also see surveys~\cite{gouKDSurvey,sucholutsky2023getting}).
+In this paper, we focus on VID \cite{variationalKD} as a representative framework of the larger class of distillation frameworks which maximize $\mi{T}{S}$ as the distillation strategy.
+We also discuss Task-aware Layer-wise Distillation (TED) \cite{taskAware} as a framework that filters out task-related information.
 Specifically, \cite{taskAware} highlight the importance of distilling only the task-related information when there is a significant complexity gap between the teacher and the student.
-Towards this end, \citet{zhuUndistillableClasses} points out the existence of undistillable classes due to the unmatched capacity of the student model. \citet{kunduSkepticalStudent} presents a distillation scheme much similar to TED, with the difference in the teacher's representation used for the distillation.
-While TED uses intermediate representations of the teacher, \citet{kunduSkepticalStudent} uses the penultimate layer.
+Towards this end, \cite{zhuUndistillableClasses} point out the existence of non-distillable classes due to the unmatched capacity of the student model.
+We discuss some more related works on knowledge distillation~\cite{kunduSkepticalStudent,parkStudentFriendlyTeacher,benItsAllInTheHead,jiaoTinybert,huangGeneric2SpecificDistill} in Appendix \ref{appdx_relatedWorks}.

-Information theory has been instrumental towards explaining the success of knowledge distillation. \citet{wangDistillCheckpoints} utilizes information bottleneck principles \citep{tishbyInformationBottleneck, tishbyInformationBottleneckDNN} to explain how a teacher model may assist the student in learning relevant features quickly.
-They reveal that a partially trained checkpoint of the teacher can help the student more than the fully converged teacher. \citep{zhangKnowledgePoints} observes the training process as systematically discarding knowledge from the input.
+Information theory has been instrumental towards explaining the success of knowledge distillation. \cite{wangDistillCheckpoints} utilize information bottleneck principles \cite{tishbyInformationBottleneck, tishbyInformationBottleneckDNN} to explain how a teacher model may assist the student in learning relevant features quickly. \cite{zhangKnowledgePoints} observe the training process as systematically discarding knowledge from the input.
 Accordingly, the distillation helps the student to quickly learn what information to discard.
-Despite these attempts, we observe that there exists a gap in characterizing the fundamental limits of knowledge distillation which we seek to address using PID.
+Despite these attempts, we observe that there exists a gap in characterizing the fundamental limits of knowledge distillation which we seek to address using the mathematical tool of PID.